 - The kernel trick allows to extend many linear algorithms to non-linear settings and to general data (even non-vectorial). - The representer theorem shows that that functional optimization over (subsets of) the RKHS is feasible in practice. - We will see next a particularly successful applications of kernel methods, pattern recognition.
-Outline

-- The representer theorem

-- Kernel ridge regression
+- The representer theorem - Kernel ridge regression

-- Classification with empirical risk minimization
+• Classification with empirical risk minimization

 - A (tiny) bit of learning theory

+- Foundations of constrained optimization

 - Support vector machines